© Sarah Beesley MHD Hons

 Anything that causes a reduction in the level of healthy bacteria on or in the body can leave the door open for Candida to proliferate.
 These include antibiotics, swimming in or drinking chlorinated water, regular use of antacids or antacid medications, the regular use of pain killers, steroid medications both topical and oral, the Oral Contraceptive Pill, weak digestion, a lack of essential minerals, a bad gut infection or food poisoning, a diet that is low in fibre and vegetables and high in sugars and starch, over consumption of alcohol and regular consumption of sugary fizzy drinks.

 When the numbers of friendly bacteria are reduced by any of the factors mentioned above, Candida can increase its numbers drastically and become a more dominant member of the “intestinal zoo”.
 If this happens it can spell trouble for the human (or animal) host.
 Because Candida is a yeast, it produces alcohol (ethanol) and acetaldehyde (this is the primary chemical responsible for the symptoms of a hangover) as the major products of its metabolism.
 The production of ethanol and acetaldehyde are the main reasons for the fatigue and brain fog often experienced by Candida-infected people.
 Where there is an overgrowth of intestinal Candida the levels of alcohol entering the bloodstream usually increase substantially, which can then add a significant burden to the detoxification organs in the body.
 Having a Candida overgrowth is a bit like having a brewery running inside 24 hours a day, 7 days a week.
 In a study conducted by doctors at Biolab in London, UK, a number of chronically unwell patients were tested for blood ethanol levels an hour after ingesting a sugar solution.
-The study found the patients consistently had high blood levels of ethanol which the researchers concluded came from small intestinal yeast overgrowth.
+The study found the patients consistently had high blood levels of ethanol which the researchers concluded came from the activity of yeasts in the gut on the sugar solution, indicating a small intestinal yeast overgrowth.

 Recent research has directly shown that antibiotics and the resulting increased Candida colonization of the intestinal tract can lead to an increase in airborne allergies.
 One study showed that mice given antibiotics had increased intestinal Candida colonization, which has been shown many times before, but this study also showed a concurrent increase in allergic responses to an airborne mold spore called Aspergillus fumigatus.
 This was the first time research had shown that an alteration of gut flora with antibiotics can affect the immune response and lead to an increased incidence of allergies.